 Are there other short courses you would like to see us offer?
 Please email your suggestions to firstname.lastname@example.org.

-Even though the courses below have finished, you can still access the materials, complete the course of study at your own pace and even sit the final examinations to test your knowledge.
+Even though these courses have finished, you can still access materials, complete the course of study at your own pace, and even sit the final examinations to test your knowledge.
 So if these courses are of interest, we encourage you to enrol.

 This short course is for those working in Agile environments who want to expand their knowledge and those who just want to get a grip on the fundamentals of Agile Project Management.